Skip to main content

 FlagDefaultDescription

 --endpointJSON endpoint returning an array of objects with a url field.
-Required.
+Mutually exclusive with --url-file.

 When to run it